-Going for tapas is one of the most popular activities for visitors to Spain.
+Going out to eat tapas is one of the most popular activities in Spain.
 But there's a lot of misunderstanding about what exactly tapas means.
 It's generally understood that a tapa is small, but after that, confusion abounds.

 So when you're in Spain, feel free to say 'I'm not very hungry, I think I'll get one tapa', because that is how it would be used in Spanish.
 But, in the English language it's fine to use the word 'tapas' as a singular word.